-Stances of Faiths on LGBT Issues: Pentecostals
+Stances of Faiths on LGBTQ Issues: Pentecostals

 About 25 percent of the world’s Christians are Pentecostal or charismatic.
 Pentecostal congregations are growing rapidly throughout the world, especially in Asia, Africa, and Latin America.
 Pentecostalism is a broad term that encompasses a range of theological perspectives.
 Most Pentecostals identify as Protestant and Evangelical but are distinguished by their emphasis on direct personal experience with God through the Holy Spirit.
 From there, Pentecostals differ theologically and structurally.
 A few of the main denominations that exist within Pentecostalism are: Church of God in Christ, the International Pentecostal Holiness Church, the International Church of the Foursquare Gospel, Assemblies of God, the United Pentecostal Church International, Pentecostal Assemblies of the World, and Assemblies of the Lord Jesus Christ.